Policy on Access to Electronic Records

 William & Mary’s Statement of Rights and Responsibilities states that access to employee records “shall be restricted to authorized personnel for authorized reasons, as determined by the President or his/her delegated representative, and such others as are agreed to in writing by the individual concerned.”

 - Requests for access to faculty, staff, or affiliate electronic records belonging to the university must be routed through and approved by the Office of the Vice President for Human Resources.
 Upon review and approval, the Vice President for Human Resources, or his/her designee, should forward the request to the Chief Information Officer, Deputy Chief Information Officer and/or the Chief Information Security Officer for fulfillment.

 - Requests for access to a student’s electronic records must be routed through and approved by the Office of the Vice President for Student Affairs.
 Upon review and approval, the Vice President for Student Affairs, or his/her designee, should forward the request to the Chief Information Officer, Deputy Chief Information Officer and /or Chief Information Security Officer for fulfillment.

 - Requests for access to employee or student electronic records issued via a court order, subpoena, or requests for information under the Freedom of Information Act must be routed through and approved by the Office of University Counsel.
 Upon review and approval of the court order or subpoena, University Counsel, or his/her designee, should forward the request to the Chief Information Security Officer or his/her designee for fulfillment.

 Access to electronic records will be provisioned in the following manner:

-- For access to files on a local hard drive of a laptop/pc owned or leased by the College, the IT department will create an account on the computer with administrator privileges and provision the account to the supervisor or requesting authority.
+- For access to files on a local hard drive of a laptop/pc owned or leased by W&M, the IT department will create an account on the computer with administrator privileges and provision the account to the supervisor or requesting authority.
 This allows the supervisor or requesting authority access to all local files on the computer.

 - For access to an individual’s files on a shared network drive (H: drive), IT will copy the contents of the drive to another location and provision access to the files to the supervisor or requesting authority.